dhoyle/splicedocs-jekyll/pages/SQLReference/SystemTables/Intro.SystemTables.md

 Since the system tables belong to the `SYS` schema, you must preface any inquiries involving these tables with the `SYS.` prefix.

-As of release 2.8 of Splice Machine, `ACCESS` privileges are not granted by defautl to objects belonging to the `SYS` schema.
+As of release 2.8 of Splice Machine, `ACCESS` privileges are not granted by default to objects belonging to the `SYS` schema.
 Your DBA must explicitly grant you access to system tables.
 {: .noteIcon}

 You can use the Java `java.sql.DatabaseMetaData` class to learn more about these tables.